 you would least expect them to and you can least afford them to.
 For

-performing all of the suggested routine maintenance on this page
+performing all of the suggested routine maintenance found on this page

 will often fix the problem.
-If it doesn't fix the problem, check out my two OS X
+If it doesn't fix the problem, and you are

-indicate that permissions need to be
+behavior are signs that may indicate that permissions need to be

 repaired on your Macintosh's hard drive.
 To do so you can run Repair

 , located on your hard drive at: Applications/Utilities/Disk Utility

 them.
 Unless you can read the report and understand what Disk Utility proposes to do,

 month, and every time after you have installed new

 software.
-(Contrary to popular belief, it is not at all necessary
+(Contrary to popular belief, it is not at

+software.
 Though doing so won’t hurt anything.)